natthasath/job-description/Big-Data-Engineer.md

 Job Type: `Full-time`

-Location: `[Insert location]`
+Location: `Thailand`

+Salary Range: `THB 90,000 - THB 160,000 per month`

 Job Summary:

-`We are seeking a Big Data Engineer to join our team.
-The ideal candidate will be responsible for designing, implementing, and maintaining our big data infrastructure, including data processing and analysis pipelines.`
+`We are seeking a highly skilled and experienced Big Data Engineer to join our team in Thailand.
+The successful candidate will be responsible for designing, building, and maintaining our organization's big data infrastructure and analytics systems.`

 Key Responsibilities:

-* Design, implement, and maintain big data infrastructure using Hadoop, Spark, and related technologies
+* Design, build, and maintain large-scale big data infrastructure and analytics systems
-* Develop and maintain data processing and analysis pipelines
+* Develop and maintain data pipelines and ETL processes to move data from various sources into big data systems
+* Implement data quality and data governance processes to ensure data accuracy and consistency
+* Optimize big data systems for performance, scalability, and reliability
-* Collaborate with data scientists and business stakeholders to identify and prioritize data requirements
+* Collaborate with data scientists and other stakeholders to design and develop analytical models and algorithms
-* Design and implement data storage solutions using NoSQL databases and other data storage technologies
-* Develop and implement data governance and security protocols
+* Develop and maintain automated testing and deployment processes for big data systems
-* Monitor and optimize big data infrastructure performance and scalability
+* Implement and maintain big data security protocols, including access controls and encryption
-* Work with data scientists to develop and implement machine learning algorithms and models
-* Provide technical support and assistance to end-users as needed
+* Provide technical guidance and mentorship to other big data developers
-* Evaluate and recommend new big data-related technologies and tools

 Requirements:

 * Bachelor's degree in Computer Science, Information Technology, or a related field
-* 3+ years of experience as a Big Data Engineer or a related role
+* 5+ years of experience as a Big Data Engineer or a related role
-* Strong knowledge of big data technologies, including Hadoop, Spark, and NoSQL databases
+* Strong knowledge of big data technologies and distributed computing, including Hadoop, Spark, and NoSQL databases
+* Experience with data integration and ETL tools such as Apache NiFi or Apache Airflow
+* Strong programming skills in Java, Python, or Scala
-* Experience with data processing and analysis pipelines
+* Experience with big data performance optimization and tuning
-* Experience with data governance and security protocols
+* Experience with big data security protocols, including access controls and encryption
 * Strong problem-solving and troubleshooting skills
 * Excellent communication and collaboration skills
 * Ability to work independently and as part of a team

-* Experience with programming languages such as Java, Python, or Scala
-* Experience with distributed computing and parallel processing
-* Experience with cloud computing platforms such as AWS, Azure, or Google Cloud Platform
-* Knowledge of data warehousing and ETL processes
+This is a full-time position with a salary range of THB 90,000 - THB 160,000 per month and a benefits package that includes health insurance, annual leave, and performance bonuses.

+Please note that the salary range provided is an estimate and can vary based on factors such as experience, skills, location, industry, and the specific organization offering the job.

-This is a full-time position with a competitive salary and benefits package.
-If you are passionate about big data infrastructure and have a strong technical background in big data management, we encourage you to apply.
+If you are passionate about big data engineering and have a strong technical background in designing, building, and maintaining large-scale big data infrastructure and analytics systems, we encourage you to apply.